 THE INDIAN HARBOUR BEACH POLICE DEPARTMENT

-All officers are issued first grade armor protection vests in addition to their uniforms, weapons, leather equipment, portable radios, flashlights and other items to help make them more proficient in their tasks.
-Drug forfeiture funds secured through the efforts of our officers have enabled us to build and equip a police physical fitness and firearms training facility in one wing of the Community Services Center.
+All officers are issued uniforms, weapons, leather equipment, portable radios, flashlights and other items to help make them more proficient in their tasks.
+Drug forfeiture funds secured through the efforts of our officers have enabled us to build the Fred Fernez Firearms and Training facility in one wing of the Recreation Center.
 The firearms training unit is a computer operated laser system (FATS) designed to make our officers more proficient in judgmental shooting techniques and to upgrade their range of shooting skills.
 Our officers continually attend the latest schools and courses offered in their field as well as regular college courses, if they desire.

 Some of the community-oriented programs instituted by our police department include:

-House checks are provided by our officers, when requested by residents who leave the city for extended periods of time.
+House checks are conducted by our officers, when requested by residents who leave the city for extended periods of time.

-Our officers distribute stuffed animals to youngsters involved in traumatic situations, to reassure or comfort them and to help them cope with stressful times.
+Our officers distribute stuffed animals to youngsters involved in traumatic situations, to help reassure or comfort them while coping with stressful times.

-A special holiday cheer program instituted by our Police Department ensures that each year during the holidays, those less-fortunate senior citizens or families with children in our community receive gifts, food, necessities, clothing, decorated trees and cards through the generosity of the police officers and other employees, citizens, businesses and local school children.
+A Christmas Outreach Program instituted by our Police Department ensures that each year during the Christmas season, those less-fortunate senior citizens or families with children in our community receive gifts, food, necessities, clothing, and cards through the generosity of the police officers, other City employees, citizens, businesses and various local school children.

-Programs at our local neighborhood school, Ocean Breeze Elementary, e.g. the 5-week, anti-drug program (SPECDA) directed toward 4th and 5th graders, bicycle safety programs, and special lectures/presentations upon request.
+Programs at our local neighborhood school, Ocean Breeze Elementary, e.g. a 5-week Special Program to Educate Children against Drug Abuse (SPECDA) and various other topics directed toward 4th and 5th graders, bicycle safety programs, and special lectures/presentations upon request.

-Through the various programs mentioned above, interchanges that occur between our police offices and our residents help to create a better understanding of each other’s expectations of their roles in the community; and each and every officer truly lives the Department’s motto, “We serve…we care!”
+Through the various programs mentioned above, interchanges that occur between our police officers and our residents help to create a better understanding of each other’s expectations of their roles in the community; and each and every officer truly lives the Department’s motto, “We serve . . . we care!”